kwesbian/P1Wk1-Challenge/README.md

 * E: 0-39
 **NB**
 * Invalid input (non-numeric or out of range) will result in "Invalid" being logged to the console.
-* This program does not store or track student grades; it is a simple, one-time calculation.

 Speed Detector - A simple JavaScript program to detect the speed of a car and issue demerit points or                      suspend the license if the speed exceeds the limit.
 ==============